API Keys

 - Revoke to immediately disable a key (cannot be undone; create a new one if needed)

-Actions are available in the dashboard under each key’s detail view.
+Actions are available in Organization Settings → API Keys under each key’s detail view.

 Rate limits